 Last but not least, keep a close eye on the specifics when filling in your personal and financial details at check-out.
 There’s no reason why retail websites would require your social security number or your date of birth — although do remember that it’s quite normal for online casino websites to request this information to verify your age before you’re cleared to play casino table games and online slots.

-Yes, it can be inconvenient to have to re-enter all your information every time you shop or play online.
-However, the minor inconvenience is worth the effort to reduce the chances of your credit card details falling into the wrong hands.
-Remember – if your details are saved on your computer or smartphone, it’s easy for anyone who gets hold of your device to put these details to use when making a digital purchase!
+Yes, it can be inconvenient to have to re-enter all your information every time you shop or play online, but if you’re looking for the most secure way to pay online, it’s the best way to go. he minor inconvenience of filling in your details each time you want to pay for something is worth the effort to reduce the chances of your credit card details falling into the wrong hands.
+Remember — if your details are saved on your computer or smartphone, it’s easy for anyone who gets hold of your device to put these details to use when making a digital purchase.

 Having said all that, it’s definitely more important to pay attention to who you’re paying as opposed to what you’re using to settle the bill.
-When shopping or playing via a reputable provider, almost all online payment methods are considered safe.
+When shopping or playing via a reputable provider, almost all payment methods are considered safe ways to pay online.

-If you make regular online payments and you’d like to boost your security significantly and maximize your peace of mind in the process, it’s worthwhile to look into the various security-focused apps and add-ons currently available.
+If you’d like to boost your online payment security significantly and maximize your peace of mind in the process, it’s worthwhile to look into the various security-focused apps and add-ons currently available.
 Some of these apps and add-ons boast exceptional “smart” functionality that you might not know even exists.